-Total number of credit hours: 72 credits (plus the credits associated with the remedial courses, as applicable.)
-Students typically take the PhD preliminary exam after their first year in the program, and PhD proposal (comprehensive examination) is presented generally at the end of the second year.
+Total number of credit hours: 72 credits (in addition to the credits from foundational courses, as applicable.)
+Students typically take the PhD preliminary exam after their first year in the program, and PhD proposal (comprehensive examination) is presented generally by the middle of the third year.
 A final public PhD defense is made by each PhD candidate based on the student’s research work.
 All students must maintain a 3.0 GPA at all times to remain in good standing in the program.

 The purpose of the preliminary examination is to evaluate the student’s ability to use fundamental principles of biomedical science and engineering approaches to investigate solutions to bioengineering problems.
 The basis of the examination is a specific research question (problem), chosen by the student to write a proposal on.
 The student may seek assistance from his/her advisor or any other faculty member for choosing the question.
 The examination will consist of an oral presentation and accompanying written proposal in NIH RO3 format.
 The written document and oral presentation should demonstrate the student’s ability to think, present, and defend in an academic environment, as well as a sufficient background in the biomedical science and engineering aspects of the chosen problem.

 The examinations will be coordinated within the current graduate tracks.
 They will typically take place at the end of the first year of graduate studies.
 The scheduling of the examinations will be handled by the track coordinators, who will also determine the suitability of the research question (problem) (having both engineering and biomedical science components).
 The student may get help from anyone in preparing the oral presentation, but must observe the usual strict standards on plagiarism in preparing the written document.
 Students are encouraged to focus on one to two experiments and note both alternatives and potential problems in each experiment.
 Proper referencing of sources is required for both the oral and written components.
-One important paper in the field must be identified in the references and made available to the reviewers, who may ask for an explanation or critique of any aspect of the paper.
 The research proposal may be supported by preliminary data, but this is not a requirement.
 In addition, students must provide a written statement, signed by their advisor, to state what the student’s contribution to their research was in the proposal document.